Three Ways To Add Value To Your Supply Chain

 While ensuring costs do not spiral out of control, cost reduction itself cannot be the main and only goal for organizations, according to authors Gülyaz and Jack AA Van Der Veen.

 In their white-paper on “How Logistics & Supply Chain can Create and Appropriate Customer Value” the authors describe the two concepts pertaining to customer value.
-One that is the value as seen by the customer which is the difference between the benefits received and the sacrifices they make.
-The second concept relates to how the customer perceives the value adds experienced before a purchase, during and post purchase.
+One is the value as seen by the customer which is the difference between the benefits received and the sacrifices they make.
+The second concept relates to how the customer perceives the value adds experienced before a purchase, during and post-purchase.

 Ways To Add Value

 More Flexibility: Personalization is the buzz word that is seen across all industry domains.
 Giving the customer more control and flexibility in terms of services is crucial to stay ahead of the race.
 Some ways to offer more control and flexibility is to offer ‘logistic menu cards’ where the customers select the mode of delivery and the associated price.
+If your business is based upon delivering certain goods to your customers, whether that be electronically or physically, a customer subscription management software will help keep on top of what you need to distribute.

 Automated Processes: Teaming up with right supply chain providers can help streamline processes and ensure if there is continuous improvement of the processes including component purchasing, process re-engineering, packaging assessment, vendor or supplier evaluation.